sourmash-bio/sourmash/paper.md

 Since sourmash v1 was released in 2016 [@Brown:2016], sourmash has expanded to support new database types and many more command line functions.
-In particular, sourmash now has robust support for both Jaccard similarity and containment calculations, which supports robust analysis and comparison of large metagenomic samples.
+In particular, sourmash now has robust support for both Jaccard similarity and containment calculations, which enables analysis and comparison of data sets of different sizes, including large metagenomic samples.

 # Statement of Need